Year of Call:

 In the field of healthcare, Katarina appeared in the Supreme Court as junior counsel on behalf of the intervener in the assisted suicide appeals of R (Nicklinson & Lamb) v Ministry of Justice and R (AM) v Director of Public Prosecutions UKSC 38.

 Katarina undertakes education law cases before the First-tier Tribunal (Special Educational Needs and Disability) and is a volunteer Tribunal representative for IPSEA.

 Katarina accepts instructions from claimants and defendants.
 Her current caseload as sole counsel encompasses claims arising out of plastic, orthopaedic and vascular surgery, obstetric and midwifery care, and the delayed diagnosis of cancer.
 Katarina also has experience of secondary victim claims for psychiatric harm within a clinical context and regularly provides training on the same topic.

 As a corollary of her clinical negligence practice, Katarina is instructed frequently in medical inquests, acting for bereaved families and NHS Trusts.
 In 2014 she was seconded to the inquests team at Capsticks, where her experience as in-house counsel included representing the London Ambulance Service NHS Trust at an eight-day jury inquest into a death in police custody.

-Katarina’s personal injury practice involves advising, drafting and appearing in court in relation to road traffic accident, occupiers’ liability, package travel and industrial disease claims.
-She is also instructed in claims arising from sexual and physical abuse and neglect, both against perpetrators and, in “failure to remove” claims, against local authorities.
+Katarina’s personal injury practice involves advising, drafting and appearing in court in relation to road traffic accident, occupiers’ liability, package travel, product liability and industrial disease claims.
+She is also instructed in claims arising from sexual and physical abuse and neglect.